planetrobbie/terraform-vault-onboard/README.md

 ## Troubleshooting

+### SSH

 To troubleshoot SSH related issues, you can check the content of your signed key online pasting it into

     https://gravitational.com/resources/ssh-certificate-parser/

 Instead of getting back a token you may have a message saying

+If everything looks good in your signed certificate but you still can connect investigate further by looking at the logs of the target machine

+    tail -f /var/log/auth.log

+### Kubernetes

+When trying to authenticate if you get a message like

     * service account name not authorized